ildarmustafin/esp8266_aquarium/README.md

 13. Send JSON by WEBSOCKET.
 Connect to your_ip/ws.
 14. You can set static IP on options.
 IP dynamic, if options is empty.
 15. The transfer of the pins states to the browser occurs through SSE (Server Sent Events).
 Data is transferred on state changes
-16. Temperature control is carried out according to the algorithm https://alexgyver.ru/gyverrelay/ using hysteresis and speed feedback coefficient
-17. Backlight lcd by pressing a button.
+16. Backlight lcd by pressing a button.
 The duration is selected in the settings.
 At 0 - constant backlight

 At the first connection, an ESP8266_AQUA access point is created without a password with the IP address 192.168.4.1.
 In the future, it is possible to change the name of the access point and set a password for it.
 When saving data to the server, the page does not reload.
 Data is loaded in json format with a GET request.
 Ability to select a port for access to a web page.